kunnath/cypressdemo/assets/README.md

 #### cypress (cypress run in e2e folder)

 entrypoint: /scripts/wait_for_it.sh api:5000 -- cypress run

-following above entrypoint wait for the api url up and running
+following above entrypoint is waiting for the api url up and running , running the cypress

 #### cypress json (testrail integration)

 cypress.json provide the testrail intergration for the execution result.

+#### *cypress.json* file.

 ```json

 {
   "baseUrl": "http://localhost:5000/#",
   "testFiles": "**/*.feature",